-Before the Holocaust orchestrated by Adolf Hitler, the German Nazi leader, another genocide had occurred almost two millennia ago, orchestrated by another political adventurer and opportunist.
+Before the Holocaust orchestrated by Adolf Hitler, the German Nazi leader, another genocide had occurred about two millennia ago, orchestrated by another political adventurer and opportunist.
 Like the Nazi leader, Hitler, Julius Caesar, who later became the sole Roman ruler and dictator until his assassination, understood the importance of cultivating a cult of personality.

-Julius Caesar would preempt Hitler in perpetrating genocide against a people, in his conquest of the Gallic tribes—which culminated in the decisive Battle of Alesia in 52 BC.
+Julius Caesar would precede Hitler in perpetrating genocide against a people, in his conquest of the Gallic tribes—which culminated in the decisive Battle of Alesia in 52 BC.
 It is said that Julius Caesar gratuitously had millions of Gallic people tortured and slaughtered.
 We know of the genocide of the Gallic people, because like the Nazis recorded their decimation of the Jews, Julius Caesar also wrote of his massacre in Gaul in his book Commentarii de Bello Gallico.
 The ancient historian, Plutarch, suggests that Caesar killed a million people in Gaul, and enslaved a million more.

 However, unlike the Jewish victims of the Holocaust, the Gallic victims of Caesar’s genocide in Gaul did not leave us with personal written accounts of the Roman dictator’s crimes against humanity.
 We cannot identify with the victims, the way we can identify with Anne Frank and humanize her because of the diaries she meticulously kept and left posterity.
 No doubt it is crucial for the victims of the Holocaust and its survivors to have a voice that not only humanizes them but also cautions humanity against its worst visceral instincts in order to forestall genocide in the future.